 Two in every three (67%) Australians adults are either overweight or obese.
 Being overweight or obese increases your risk of developing chronic diseases such as type 2 diabetes, heart disease and 13 cancers, including breast cancer (in postmenopausal women), bowel cancer and pancreatic cancer.

-Poor food and drink choices and not enough physical activity often lead to weight gain.
-Good nutrition and regular physical activity help you to maintain a healthy weight, and reduce your risk of cancer.
+Eating junk food and not being active enough ar two factors that can lead to weight gain.
+Good nutrition and regular physical activity can help you to maintain a healthy weight, and reduce your risk of cancer.

-There are two ways you can find out if you are overweight or obese.
+There are two ways you can find out if you are a healthy weight.
 One is the body mass index (BMI), the other is waist circumference measurements.
 Neither method is perfect but when used together they are useful in determining how healthy your weight is.

 Body Mass Index (BMI)

 BMI compares your weight to your height.
 BMI is calculated by dividing your weight in kilograms by your height in metres squared.
 If you enter your height and weight below, you can calculate your BMI.

 |Overweight||25.0 or more|